This is the multi-page printable view of this section. Click here to print.

 Version Compatibility Reference

-For a list of legacy releases, see the legacy versions documentation.
+To see a list of legacy releases, please check the legacy versions documentation page.

 Troubleshooting Installation

-If you experience issues installing or upgrading Solo (for example, conflicts with a previous installation), you may need to clean up your environment first.
+If you experience issues installing or upgrading Solo - for example, conflicts with a previous installation - clean up your environment and reinstall:

 2 - Quickstart